Share

 A new framework for analyzing global power dynamics and the neglected role of small states

-In the decades since the Cold War, international relations scholarship has predominantly examined global power dynamics through the lens of great powers namely the United States and rising powers such as China.
-This narrow focus overlooks a critical component of the international system: small states.
+In the decades since the Cold War, international relations scholarship has predominantly examined global power dynamics through the lens of great powers—namely, the United States—and rising powers such as China.
+This narrow focus overlooks small states, which are a critical component of the international system.
 As global power structures rapidly evolve and traditional alliances become increasingly fluid, understanding how small states strategically position themselves is crucial.

-Small States in a Shifting International Order provides a fresh examination of how small states navigate complex geopolitical landscapes.
-Drawing on case studies from diverse countries—including the Baltic states, Costa Rica, Denmark, Ghana, Jordan, Nepal, and Sweden—the international group of contributors to this volume reveal the sophisticated foreign policy strategies that enable small states to pursue their security amid significant power asymmetries and a shifting international order.
-By demonstrating how small states are not merely passive actors but active architects of their strategic environments, this volume provides a groundbreaking framework for analyzing international relations in an era of unprecedented complexity and interconnectedness.
+Small States in a Shifting International Order provides a fresh examination of how these states navigate complex geopolitical landscapes.
+Drawing on case studies of diverse small countries—the Baltic states, Costa Rica, Denmark, Ghana, Jordan, Nepal, and Sweden—the book's international group of contributors reveals the sophisticated foreign policy strategies that enable these states to pursue their security interests amid significant power asymmetries and the shifting international order.
+By demonstrating how these small states are not merely passive actors but also active architects of their strategic environments, this volume provides a groundbreaking framework for analyzing international relations in an era of unprecedented complexity and interconnectedness.

 Table of Contents